BloomTechBackend/bd-team-project-support-zebra/project_documents/design_document.md

 * Accepts PUT requests to /UserAccounts/:id/Services/:id
 * Accepts data to update a service including a serviceId, uaId, updated: name, serviceTypeCost, category, serviceType, and status.
 Returns the updated service.
 * If the serviceId is not found, will throw a `ServiceNotFoundException`
-* If the serviceId  contains any of the invalid characters, will throw an `InvalidAttributeValueException`.
 * ![Sequence Diagram Here!](images/design_document/updateService.PNG)